 Student Expectations and Protocol

-The Multicultural Affairs Center (MAC) wants to ensure that everyone has a wonderful experience in the Scholastic Enhancement Experience (SEE) Program.
+The Center for Diversity & Inclusion (CDI) wants to ensure that everyone has a wonderful experience in the Scholastic Enhancement Experience (SEE) Program.
 Please remember that Truman State University sponsors this program, and therefore, all participants are subject to the University Student Code of Conduct.
 In addition, because our scholars are not yet full-time students, there are additional rules and guidelines that we ask you to adhere to.
 These are outlined below:

 Attendance and Academic Performance